I2PC/docs/docs/Developers/HowToRelease2.0/index.rst

 Steps to Create a New Release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Add the new version and changes to ``changeLOG.md``.
+1. Add the new version and changes to ``changeLOG.md``  including Version number and Description of changes
-2. Execute the GitHub manual action ``Release`` to:

-   - Create the new tag
+2. Execute the GitHub manual action ``Release`` to create the new tag
-   - Publish the GitHub Release